uniVocity/univocity-api/README.md

 4. MAPPING: values are retained and reused while an individual entity mapping is active
 5. STATELESS: no values are retained and reused.

-When a function is invoked, its signature, arguments and result are stored into the scope it has been associated to.
+When a function is invoked, its signature, arguments and result are stored into the scope with which it has been associated.
 A subsequent function invocation within the same scope, with the same arguments, will not trigger the function.
 Instead, the result obtained previously will be returned.
 This will happen until the scope is left.

 Getting back to our example, let's see how they can be put to work: